NeilLXia/Questions-and-Answers-API/README.md

 This project was created by:
 [Neil Xia](https://www.github.com/NeilLXia)

-This is an Express.js backend server API with a PostgreSQL database with CRUD functionality.
+This is an Express.js/Node.js backend server API with a PostgreSQL database with CRUD functionality.
 The API allows users to submit questions and answers for a particular product, mark a question or answer as helpful, or report a question or answer to prevent it from being displayed on the product page.

-The server was tested with load balancing between two servers using NGINX while hosted on AWS.
+The server was tested with caching and load balancing between two servers using NGINX while hosted on AWS.
 Locally, the server was run using clustering managed by PM2.
 <br/> <br/>

 ## Tech Stack